Articles & Book Chapters

 In Progress

-• “On the Philosophical Significance of ‘cum officio selectio’ in De Finibus Book 3” (manuscript in progress)
+The Philosophical Significance of cum officio selectio in De Finibus Book 3 (paper in progress)